Madelinethong/Text-to-Picture-System/README.md

 ```

 ## GUI
-A Graphical User Interface (GUI) can be run to visualise how the Text-to-Image System functions.
+A Graphical User Interface (GUI) can be run to visualise how the Text-to-Picture System functions.

 For the GUI, the programming languages and development environment used are:
 1. Programming languages - Python, HTML, CSS